Safety Inspection and Auditing Services - Core Safety, LLC

 Fall Protection: Fall protection remains a high-risk area in many workplaces.
 Our customized training programs and policy updates can help you minimize fall-related incidents and injuries.

-Scaffolding: Scaffolding is another area of concern that we often observe during inspections, particularly regarding guardrails and competent person presence.
-Our team can provide training and support to ensure proper scaffolding safety procedures are followed.
+Scaffolding: Scaffolding is another area of concern that we often observe during inspections, particularly regarding guardrails.
+Our team can provide training that can help in meeting scaffolding safety regulations and requirements.

-Fire Protection: We commonly identify fire protection hazards related to portable tank storage.
-Our experts can help you develop and implement proper storage procedures and training programs to reduce fire-related risks.
+Fire Protection: We commonly identify fire protection hazards.
+Our consultants can help you identify hazards and assist in developing proper fire protection procedures to reduce fire-related risks.

 Personal Protective Equipment (PPE): Non-compliance with PPE requirements is a frequent observation during our audits.
 We can help you create a culture of safety by providing training on proper PPE usage and implementing policies to ensure compliance.